-Controls provide reasonable assurance that the disbursements are authorized, reviewed, processed timely, reconciled, and documented in accordance with ARC policies and procedures.
+Controls provide reasonable assurance that non-payroll disbursements are complete, accurate, timely processed, and documented in accordance with ARC policies and procedures.

 ARC has documented procedures for staff to follow for the processing of disbursements.

 IPP Customer Agency Invoice Approvals